rlowden22/decision-tree-analysis/README.md

 Classification and Regression Trees (CART) are a specific implementation of decision tree algorithms designed for both classification and regression problems.
 In classification, CART predicts categorical outcomes, for example, determining whether a mushroom is edible or poisonous based on attributes such as color, size, and odor[^3].
 In regression, it predicts continuous values, such as estimating house prices from features like square footage and location[^4].
 The algorithm recursively selects the most informative feature at each node using a predefined criterion (Gini impurity for classification, variance reduction for regression) to optimize split quality[^5].
 One of CART’s key advantages is its interpretability; its explicit, rule-based structure makes it possible to trace each decision path, making it especially valuable in applications ranging from medical diagnosis to economic forecasting and weather prediction, etc [^6].

 This report provides a focused analysis of decision tree algorithms, covering their historical development, theoretical foundations, practical implementations, and empirical performance.
 It begins with a brief history and survey of real-world applications, followed by an explanation of data-splitting criteria and an analysis of computational complexity using CART pseudocode.
 The implementation section compares two approaches: a scikit-learn `DecisionTreeClassifier` and a custom CART algorithm applied to three datasets.
 An empirical analysis evaluates model accuracy and scalability across varying dataset sizes and feature counts.
-The report concludes with a discussion of implementation challenges, key findings, and recommendations for future work.
+The report concludes with a sumamry including key and implementation challenges.

 ### Algorithm Development
 Decision Trees have a rich history in machine learning, with origins dating back to the 1960s.
 One of the earliest methods, Hunt’s Algorithm, was developed to model human inductive learning, replicating how people make decisions based on prior experiences.
 Introduced by J. Hunt and colleagues, this work laid the foundation for modern decision tree methods. [^7]